turingschool/lesson_plans/ruby_04-apis_and_scalability/getting_started_with_services.markdown

 * User authentication
 * Background queuing/processing
 * Administrative management/reporting
-* ... not to mention business logic, which probably involves several domains in its own right
+* ... not to mention the actual business logic, which probably involves several problem domains in its own right

 Why do we adhere so closely to all of these design principles at a micro level (methods, classes, etc.) but then turn around and build monolithic applications that absorb every responsibility we can